Wilfred/difftastic/README.md

 Failing tests are found in [`corpus/fixme.scm`](https://github.com/uben0/tree-sitter-typst/blob/master/corpus/fixme.scm).

+### Optimization with extras

+When searching ways to optimize the parser and simplify the grammar, I thought about using the *extras* feature for spaces and comments.
+I don't know if it will significantly reduce parser size, but I want to try it to see.
+The only problem arises with function calls and, in inline code, field access.
+They must be directly joined (no space nor comment in between).
+The use of the *immediate* feature won't solve the problem as it only takes in acount inline regex (which would be ok with spaces but not comments, as they have to appear in output tree).

+The solution is to rely on external scanner when parsing spaces or comments.
+If a space or comment is followed by `'['`, `'('` or `'.'`, it sets a flag to `false` (this flag is stored in scanner's state).

+This way when a token has to be immediate, an external token can be required and will only match if flag is `true`.
+Another external token is necessary to reset the flag to `true`, because the flag is set to `false` every time a space or comment is followed by `'['`, `'('` or `'.'`, and we need to reset it when the immediateness is not required and when it is detected in text mode.

+Spaces and comments must have precedence over two marker tokens (`required` and `reset`).

+- [ ] Space and comments as externals
+- [ ] Detection of non-immediate tokens
+- [ ] `require` and `reset` token
+- [ ] Enable extras
+- [ ] Remove explicit extras

+A diffictult case arises with `$ .hello()$`, where flag will be set to `false` on `'.'`, but has to be reset to `true` with `'hello'`, otherwise, the `'('` won't be considered immediate.

 ### Inlined `return`

 An inlined `return` statement, for some obscur reasons, is allowed to be followed by text and markup on the same line.
 So, the following code is valid Typst code: `#return a + b Hello World`